 We all have enormous stores of potential energy within our fat stores that we never tap into because the body is so busy trying to process the high levels of processed carbs, instead of good carbs like green veggies, dairy, and nuts.
 Sadly, fat's been seen to be the culprit in all of this when in truth - fat lines the arteries because it's trying to repair the damage caused by insulin.

 Carbohydrate control is definitely a factor in diabetes because we know that carbohydrates, in fact, drive insulin.
-What causes systemic inflammatory reaction, especially in the arteries, is insulin.
+What causes a systemic inflammatory reaction, especially in the arteries, is insulin.
 What we consider a healthy breakfast, for example, the traditional South Indian breakfast comprising of idli, dosa and coconut chutney, is all carbs.
 White rice is just a big insulin burst of nothing.
-Then there's people avoiding fat like the plague.
-You've got to remember that fat adds flavour to food.
-If you take fat out of something, you've got to give it flavour.
-In most cases, it's normally sugar that is added to give the food flavour.
+Then there are people avoiding fat like the plague.
+You've got to remember that fat adds flavor to food.
+If you take fat out of something, you've got to give it flavor.
+In most cases, it's normal sugar that is added to give the food flavor.
 A lot of the systemic issues like migraines, body aches, fatigue, drop in concentration (especially post rice-laden afternoon meals) are, not surprisingly, what insulin does to you.

 It's really simple - forget about the fat.
 Just focus on avoiding processed carbs, and I cannot stress this enough.
 You'll be amazed at the change you see in your body.

 Now that you have everything you need, find the right option near you:

 Book a Yoga session near you without buying a membership via Fitternity's Pay-Per-Session here.